dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 "realms"][arm-realms] ([POE][poe]) extended to userland without context switches, rather than primarily being used for TrustZone / TEEs / TPMs.

-This doesn't mean that you magically get safe JITs---leveraging such a sandbox effectively works best when paired with an architecture that looks like the V8 sandbox.
-However, hardware support is required to catch the errors at runtime when there's a bug implementing the memory model for the sandbox.
+This doesn't mean JITs become magically safe---such a sandbox work best when paired with a code architecture that looks like the software V8 sandbox.
+Hardware support for in-process sandboxing enables the software sandbox catch errors at runtime when there's a bug in the implementation of the memory model for the JIT generated code.

 This approach risks bugs in the userspace handler for managing communication[^11] between the JITed code and the runtime, however that code can be much smaller,